-Over 66% of respondents said they wanted to "obtain a doctorate without being in a rigorous research program as seen in typical Ph.D. programs" Approximately, 67 % wanted to complete their studies while maintaining full time employment.
+Over 66% of respondents said they were interested in a practice based DSW, and not a research-based PhD.
+Approximately, 67% wanted to complete their studies while maintaining full time employment.
 Findings note that over 72% of respondents have either a moderate or a significant interest in pursuing a DSW.
 Over 42% described themselves as being extremely interested in the DSW degree.
 Approximately 73 respondents or 15% of the sample noted that they would "definitely apply" for the next academic year.
 Another 169 alumni or 34% of the sample noted that they would "definitely consider applying" within the next 12 months.
 This finding suggests an ample supply of potential applicants, given that the program will only admit 18 people each year.
 Approximately 42% of African American respondents noted that they were very interested in applying for the DSW.
 In general, these findings suggest a strong interest from SSW alumni in pursuing a doctorate in Social Work.